Edmonton, Alberta, Canada

 Weinbeer says it’s too early to determine actual energy savings, but that thermal modelling performed by Stantec in 2015 indicates the interior temperature of slab edges equipped with Isokorb™ thermal breaks would be “six to seven degrees higher” than interior slab edges lacking them.
 Wong adds that installing them eliminated the need for baseboard heating at balcony doors and windows.

 The findings are consistent with a July 2013 report by the building envelope consulting firm Morrison Hershfield, which used EnergyPlus simulation software to analyze the potential performance of a 32 floor, 422-unit residential building constructed using Isokorb™ thermal breaks at balcony penetrations.
 The study determined that the thermal breaks would reduce heat loss through the balconies by 75 percent while “significantly reducing the risk of condensation and mold growth.”
-Morrison Hershfield also concluded “the thermal breaks would reduce the overall heating energy consumption by 7.3 percent compared to a building with conventional balcony slabs.”
+Morrison Hershfield also concluded “the thermal breaks would reduce the overall heating energy consumption by 7.3 percent compared to constructing the building with uninsulated balcony slabs.”

 Meeting higher building code standards